equitrekking travel

 Botswana Limpopo Valley Horse Safari in the Tuli Block, an area of great diversity, magnificent vistas, ancient civilizations and dramatic rock formations bordered by the great Limpopo River in the south.

-While on this African horseback safari, stay in pristine bush camps, under canvas, enjoying all the necessary comforts of a mobile safari.
-If you want to view elephants, lions, or leopards, then this is the ride for you!
+While on these African horseback safaris, you may stay in bush camps, under canvas, enjoying all the necessary comforts of a mobile safari or in lodges, depending on the trip that you choose.
+If you want to view elephants and perhaps also lions, or leopards, then this is the ride for you!

 Packing